iOS App Development Basics for Beginners (2025): SwiftUI, Xcode, State, Storage & App Store Checklist

 Fast win

-Build your App Store listing early.
-It forces you to clarify your app’s value proposition and required permissions.
+Draft your App Store listing early.
+It forces a clear value proposition and prevents last-minute permission and privacy surprises.

 13. FAQ: iOS Basics